Florida BlueCross BlueShield Health Insurance 2026

 📊 Premium Factors

 Age is the primary premium determinant.
-Older enrollees pay up to 3x more than younger adults under ACA rating rules.
+Under ACA rating rules, older enrollees pay up to 3x more than younger adults.
 Geographic rating area, plan metal tier, and tobacco use also affect pricing.
+Florida has 67 rating areas — one per county.

 💵 2026 Subsidy Eligibility